 Top Tips For Creating A Business Energy Strategy in 2020

-Companies are beginning to realise the array of benefits that effective energy management can achieve.
+Companies are beginning to realise the array of benefits that energy efficiency can achieve.
 As a result, more and more organisations are setting energy-related goals and executing a business energy strategy to accomplish them.

 Creating a business energy strategy can be difficult, especially if you’ve never done it before.
 The energy landscape is constantly changing, and the techniques that worked five years ago might not be so relevant today.
 That’s why we’ve put together this list of our top tips for creating an effective business energy strategy in 2020.